PrabhjotSinghKler/SpamDetectML/README.md

-# Email Spam Detection with Machine Learning
+# Email Spam Detection with Naive Bayes Classifier

 This project implements an **email spam detection system** using a **Naive Bayes classifier**.
 It leverages machine learning techniques to classify emails as either "spam" or "ham" (non-spam), aiming to enhance email filtering systems for improved reliability and security.